Jonathan McDowell

-Jonathan Christopher McDowell (born 1960) is a British-American astronomer and astrophysicist who works at the Harvard–Smithsonian Center for Astrophysics's Chandra X-ray Center.
+Jonathan Christopher McDowell (born 6 July 1960) is a British-American astronomer and astrophysicist who worked at the Harvard–Smithsonian Center for Astrophysics's Chandra X-ray Center.
 McDowell is the author and editor of Jonathan's Space Report, an e-mail-distributed newsletter documenting satellite launches.

 Education and career

 McDowell has a BA in Mathematics (1981) from Churchill College and a PhD in Astrophysics (1986) from the Institute of Astronomy, both at the University of Cambridge, England.
 After high school, McDowell worked for six months at the Royal Observatory, Greenwich and held a summer job at the Royal Observatory, Edinburgh before he began his PhD studies.
 His first post-doctoral position was at Jodrell Bank Observatory followed by another at the Center for Astrophysics | Harvard & Smithsonian in Cambridge, Massachusetts.
 McDowell then moved to Huntsville, Alabama, where he spent a year at NASA's Marshall Space Flight Center.
-In 1992, McDowell returned to Cambridge, Massachusetts, and currently works there as a staff member at the Chandra X-ray Observatory.
+In 1992, McDowell returned to Cambridge, Massachusetts, and worked there as a staff member at the Chandra X-ray Observatory until his retirement as of May 2026 and lives near London.